Shortness of Breath: Causes, Symptoms, and Treatment

 worsen this sensation of air hunger or dyspnea.

 Every person with claimed shortness of breath suffers from fast and usually

 deep breathing (increased tidal volume) at rest.
 This causes reduced CO2

 levels in airways and reduced brain and body oxygenation.

-Here are some clinical studies that show the exact
+Here are results of clinical studies (over 30 in total) that show the exact